A Guide To Alcohol And Drug Rehab Treatment In Durham

 Group Involves a number of people struggling with similar issues coming together to discuss these issues openly, and in the presence of a certified counsellor.
 Through this process, each participant gains a deeper insight into their addiction, while providing support to others in the group at the same time.

 If you’re visiting Durham from London, the fastest way to travel is by railway.
 Trains leave from King’s Cross Station to Durham Station.
 The average travel time is 2 hours and 50 minutes.
-Durham’s centre is compact with small roads, so there is no need to drive in the city, although traffic is heavy during peak hours.
+Durham’s centre is compact with small roads, so there is no need to drive in the city, as traffic is heavy during peak hours.
+Once in the city centre, you can use various landmarks and set them as points of in interest in your navigation, so you know you’re on the right way.
+These include the Durham Cathedral, Palace Green and Crook Hall.